Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

     caption="Broadcome Ethernet IC configuration in our switch"
     >}}

-I was unfortunately unable to find a full datasheet describing this IC's internals in details.
+I was unfortunately unable to find a full data-sheet describing this IC's internals in details.

-So I do the next best thing I could think off...
+As such, I did the next best thing I could think of...

-Pooping the lid open we discover a single gorgeous multilayer PCB.
+Pooping the lid open, we discover a single gorgeous multilayer PCB.

-Judging by the traces on the pcb coming from the Ethernet connectors cages the Broadcom IC is likely under the massive passive cooling block.
+Judging by the traces on the PCB coming from the Ethernet connectors cages, the Broadcom IC is likely under the massive passive cooling block.

 {{< figure
     src="images/d2020/pcb1.jpg"
     alt="pcb art"
-    caption="Switch PCS top face, we can see the pcb traces going from the Ethernet connector cages to bellow the big metal passive cooler"
+    caption="Switch PCS top face, we can see the PCB traces going from the Ethernet connector cages to bellow the big metal passive cooler"
     >}}

 Looking at the product brief it appears this Broadcom IC doesn't feature an CPU, rather it acts as a